 Available only to Alabama residents; nonresidents do not qualify for the lifetime fishing license.

-In short: if you live in Alabama and can document it as your only state of residence, you meet the primary eligibility requirement for the lifetime fishing license.
+In short, if you live in Alabama and can document it as your only state of residence, you meet the main requirement.

 How to Apply for and Purchase a Lifetime License